ikurtz/ikurtz.github.io/README.md

 - Task 4: Change the Pipeline configuration to avoid executions every minute.

 ## Create a Standalone Pipeline
-- Navigate to `controller-2` and verify that the controller runs in developer mode.
+- Navigate to `Controller-2` and verify that the controller runs in developer mode.
-- Create a Pipeline named `hahs-lab-3-cron-job` using the following Jenkinsfile.
+- Create a new Pipeline titled `hahs-lab-3-cron-job`.
+Scroll to the bottom of the Job configuration screen and under the **Pipeline** section, copy and paste the following Jenkinsfile into the **Script** block:

 ```
 pipeline {